skrishnan99/house-index-model-server/README.md

-This is a fork form - https://github.com/IDEA-Research/Grounded-Segment-Anything
+This is a fork from - https://github.com/IDEA-Research/Grounded-Segment-Anything

 ![](./assets/Grounded-SAM_logo.png)